joelchelliah/simple-repl-in-haskell/README.md

 although some basic understanding of functional programming will probably make it a lot easier to understand the example code.

+This tutorial has also been published as a [blog post on open.bekk.no](http://open.bekk.no/creating-a-repl-in-haskell).

 ## What's a REPL
 REPL stands for Read-Eval-Print-Loop, and as the name implies, its job is to:
   1. **Read** the given input, and parse it into a data structure that can be evaluated.